daiearth22/test/engineering/infrastructure/database/index.html.md

 | `DB-DR-RETENTION`  | 7 days       | The number of days we keep backups for recovery purposes. |

-The backup strategy is to take a daily snapshot of the full database (basebackup/index.html.md) and store this in AWS S3.
-Additionally, we capture the write-ahead log data in S3 to be able to perform point-in-time recovery (PITR/index.html.md) using one of the basebackups.
+The backup strategy is to take a daily snapshot of the full database (basebackup) and store this in AWS S3.
+Additionally, we capture the write-ahead log data in S3 to be able to perform point-in-time recovery (PITR) using one of the basebackups.

 For `DB-DR-TTR` we need to consider worst-case scenarios with the latest backup being 24 hours old.
-Hence recovery time includes the time it takes to perform PITR to recover from archive to a certain point in time (right before the disaster/index.html.md).
+Hence recovery time includes the time it takes to perform PITR to recover from archive to a certain point in time (right before the disaster).

 We are able to recover to any point in time within the last `DB-DR-RETENTION` days.

 ### High Availability

-For [GitLab.com we maintain availability](https://github.com/daijapan/test/tree/master/engineering/infrastructure/production/#gitlabcom/index.html.md) above 99.95%.
+For [GitLab.com we maintain availability](https://github.com/daijapan/test/tree/master/engineering/infrastructure/production/#gitlabcom) above 99.95%.
 For the PostgreSQL database, we define the following SLOs:

 | SLO            | Level       | Definition |